Introduction

 Other performing arts programs presented by YSU include:

-For a schedule of all Cliffe College of Creative Arts and Dana School of Music performances, call 330.941.2307 or visit Cliffe College Events.
+For a schedule of all Cliffe College of Creative Arts and Dana School of Music performances, visit Cliffe College Events or call 330.941.2307.

-The School has numerous performing ensembles.
-Students who are not music majors are invited to participate in most of the School's ensembles.
-For information, visit the Course Catalog or contact the Music Academic Advisor at 330-941-3728 or smholdridge@ysu.edu.
+DSM has numerous performing ensembles.
+Students who are not music majors are invited to participate in most of the school's ensembles.
+For additional information, visit the Course Catalog or contact the Music Academic Advisor at 330.941.3728 or smholdridge@ysu.edu.

 FOR ALL MUSIC MAJORS

 Acceptance into a performance area is contingent upon an audition.
-At the discretion of the applied instructor and Director of the School of Music, a student who does not qualify for major-level lessons (e.g., PIAN 1501, FLUT 1501) may take the relevant minor-level lessons (e.g., PIAN 1500A, FLUT 1500A).
+At the discretion of the applied instructor and DSM Director, a student who does not qualify for major-level lessons (e.g., PIAN 1501, FLUT 1501) may take the relevant minor-level lessons (e.g., PIAN 1500A, FLUT 1500A).

 After an assessment of skills by members of the faculty, advanced standing in performance may be granted tentatively (e.g., for transfer students).
 The final classification is made at the end of the first semester of resident study.
-Enrollment in applied lessons is contingent upon the approval of the Director of the Dana School of Music, with priority given to full-time music majors and music minors participating in major ensembles.
+Enrollment in applied lessons is contingent upon the approval of the DSM Director, with priority given to full-time music majors and music minors participating in major ensembles.

 APPLIED LESSONS

 Assignment of students to teachers for applied music lessons is made by the area coordinator in consultation with the Director.
-Requests for change of teacher should be addressed to the Director of the Dana School of Music in writing.
+Requests for a change of teacher should be addressed to the DSM Director in writing.
 To the extent possible, a student's choice of applied teacher will be taken into consideration, but the final assignment resides with the Director.

-Students registered for 4 s.h. applied lessons receive 50-minutes of individual instruction and one 50-minute seminar weekly; they are required to practice three hours daily.
-Students registered for 2 and 3 s.h. applied lessons receive 50-minutes of individual instruction and one 50-minute seminar weekly; they are required to practice two hours daily.
+Students registered for 4 s.h. of applied lessons receive 50 minutes of individual instruction and one 50-minute seminar weekly; they are required to practice three hours daily.
+Students registered for 2 or 3 s.h. of applied lessons receive 50 minutes of individual instruction and one 50-minute seminar weekly; they are required to practice two hours daily.
 Students registered for minor-level lessons receive individual instruction for 30 minutes each week and are required to practice one hour daily.

 If a student misses more than three lessons in any semester, no credit will be given in applied lessons.
 Lessons missed due to legal holidays or school closings will not be rescheduled.
 In the case of prolonged student illness, the lessons may be rescheduled at the discretion of the applied teacher.